hanchang/szuhanchang-jekyll/_posts/2013-08-02-starting-ranktracker-io.markdown

     require 'socket'

     conn = TCPSocket.new 'carbon.server.tld', 2003
-    conn.puts "rankings.#{locale}.#{keyword}.#{url} rank\n" # where rank is an integer
+    conn.puts "rankings.#{engine}.#{locale}.#{keyword}.#{url} rank #{Time.now.to_i}\n" # where rank is an integer
     conn.close

 > Decision: Use the TCP plaintext protocol for sending data from Ruby to Graphite.

 Notice that I put the locale first; this is to make the Graphite interface more usable, since it groups items hiearchically by the path component, which is delineated by dots.
 [On the documentation](http://graphite.wikidot.com/getting-your-data-into-graphite), they clearly state that "Volatile path components should be kept as deep into the hierarchy as possible", presumably for the purpose of maintaining your sanity.

 Unfortunately, my worst fears were confirmed after some Googling around - I was worried that special characters such as spaces, dashes, slashes, and colons would present a problem if they were used in the metric name.
 It turns out that this is definitely the case.
-I've summarized my discoveries about [which characters are valid in a Graphite metric name](#) in another post, so you can look there if you need details.
+I've summarized my discoveries about [which characters are valid in a Graphite metric name](/2013/08/03/valid-characters-in-graphite-metric-name.html) in another post, so you can look there if you need details.

 It's getting late now so I'll wrap it up for today and continue tomorrow!